Maximilian Dietz

-Maximilian Solomon Dietz (/ˈdiːts/ DEETS; born February 9, 2002) is an American professional soccer player who plays as a midfielder for Greuther Fürth.
+Maximilian Solomon Dietz (/ˈdiːts/ DEETS; born February 9, 2002) is an American professional soccer player who plays as a defensive midfielder or centre-back for Ekstraklasa club Górnik Zabrze.

 International career

 Dietz was born in the United States to a German father and American mother, and holds dual-citizenship.
 Having previously represented the United States at the under-17 level, Dietz was called up to the United States under-23 national team on October 8, 2023, ahead of friendlies against Mexico and Japan.